AdobeDocs/commerce-learn.en/help/io-events/2-4-5-installation.md

 ## Useful commands {#useful-commands}

-There are various commands that slightly differ depending if you are on a self-hosted environment or using Adobe Commerce Cloud.
+There are various commands that slightly differ, depending if you are on a self-hosted environment or using Adobe Commerce Cloud.
 The following commands are defined for you depending on the type of hosting.

 ### On Premise hosting {#on-premise}